troglobit/pimd/.github/CONTRIBUTING.md

     Signed-off-by: Jane Doe <jane.doe@example.com>

-Another good *counter* example [is this][rambling] ...

 Target Systems
 --------------

-pimd mainly targets modern UNIX systems and we semi-regularly test it on both Debian and Ubuntu for Linux, FreeBSD, NetBSD, and OpenBSD.
-Please consider these targets when submitting new features.
-If you cannot test on other operating systems yourself, be prepared that your feature/fix will likely be delayed by the maintaier, who will attempt to test and in some cases port the feature for you.
+pimd mainly targets modern UNIX systems and has been tested on both Debian and Ubuntu for Linux, FreeBSD, and NetBSD.
+Please consider these targets when submitting changes.
+If you cannot test on them do this, be prepared that your feature/fix will likely be delayed by the maintainer, who will attempt to test and in some cases port the feature for you.

 Code of Conduct